-Today most rehabilitation therapy practices utilize an EHR/EMR software package to assist running their practice, but only some will opt to implement a standalone FCE and/or POET software solution.
-If you are one of the prudent people who chose to purchase one of the latter solutions, this post is for you.
+Today most rehab therapy practices utilize an EHR/EMR software package to assist running their practice, but only some will implement a standalone FCE and/or POET software solution.
+If you are one who chose to purchase one of the latter solutions, this post is for you.

-Concerned you may be called to testify based on the results of your FCE?
+Concerned you may be called to testify based on the results of your functional capacity evaluation?
 Jim Mecham covers several topics you will want to know to make sure your results hold up in a court.

-Vic Zuccarello, OTR/L, CEAS II, has written a new blog focusing on the Four Habits Model.
+Vic Zuccarello writes on the Four Habits Model.
 A list of tips to use to improve the interview process of a functional capacity evaluation.

-Read Vic Zuccarello's article which discusses Gordon Waddell's 5 categories of tests (Tenderness, Simulation, Distraction, Regional Disturbances, and Over-reaction).
+This article covers Gordon Waddell's 5 categories of tests (Tenderness, Simulation, Distraction, Regional Disturbances, and Over-reaction).

 Do you have what it takes to be an Industrial Specialist?
-This great post discusses the misconceptions, truths, and challenges of this very question.
+We discuss the misconceptions, truths, and challenges of this very question.

-Did you know employee turnover can be as much as 50% in the first 18 months of employment?
-This blog post covers the easy, cost-effective, and legal solution — post offer employment testing!
+Did you know employee turnover can be as much as 50% in the first 18-months of employment?
+We cover the easy, cost-effective, and legal solution — post offer employment testing!

-How can an Industrial Rehab professional develop a fund of knowledge, build a successful practice, and reach a level of mastery in the field?
+How can industrial rehab professionals develop a fund of knowledge, build a successful practice, and reach a level of mastery in the field?
 Vic Zuccarello shares truths that he has noticed over the years.